 |State Farm Insurance Company||$1,627|

 These rates are based on a 35-year-old married couple with two drivers and two vehicles on a policy.
 The cars used were two 2015 Toyota Highlander LEs.
 Full coverage was used with 100/300/50 limits and a $500 collision and comprehensive deductible.
-The drivers had 1 driving incident within the past 3 years for a fairly clean driving record, and they both have a good credit score.
+The drivers had one driving incident within the past three years for a fairly clean driving record, and they both have a good credit score.
 Poor credit can raise rates substantially.
 The rates displayed should only be used for comparative purposes as individual rates in Illinois will differ.
 Rate data is provided by Quadrant Information Services.

-Geico provides both male and female senior drivers with the cheapest car insurance rates in Illinois.
+GEICO provides both male and female senior drivers with the cheapest car insurance rates in Illinois.
 Below you can see average Illinois car insurance rates for male and female senior drivers for the five largest companies in the state.